mobily-enterprises/simpleschema/README.md

 The `check()` function takes as parameters an object, the object _before_ casting, an array variable, and an options object. `check()` will also manipulate the object as needed (assignin defaults, etc.).

-The array variable will be populated by the `check()` function in case of problems.
+The `errors` array variable will be populated by the `check()` function in case of problems.
 So, your code should check if the passed variable has grown after the `check()`.

 ## Behind the scenes